IgniteUI/igniteui-docfx/en/components/time_picker.md

 #### Default

-In the template of our meeting component, we can add the following code to add the default time picker:
+To add the time picker, use the following code:

 ```html
 <!--meeting.component.html-->
 <igx-time-picker ></igx-time-picker>
 ```